webpack/webpack.js.org/src/content/concepts/why-webpack.md

 IIFEs solve scoping issues for large projects.
 When script files are wrapped by an IIFE, you can safely concatenate or safely combine files without concern of scope collision.

 This lead to tools like Make, Gulp, Grunt, Broccoli or Brunch.
-These tools are known as task runners and they are used, among with other purposes, to concatenate all your project files together in order to solve some of the issues mentioned before.
+These tools are known as task runners and they are used, among other purposes, to concatenate all your project files together in order to solve some of the issues mentioned before.

 However, anytime you want to change one file you have to rebuild the whole thing.
 Concatenating makes it trivial to reuse scripts across files and makes build optimizations more difficult to implement.
 How do you even know what code is being used and which is not?